dannyjf93/Book_Scraper/README.md

 In order to setup the application you will need to perform the following steps:
 1. Ensure Python (latest version) is installed
-2. Open Command Prompt
+2. Open Windows PowerShell
-3. Type Python and click enter
-4. Type git clone https://github.com/dannyjf93/Book_Scraper.git and click enter
+3. Type git clone https://github.com/dannyjf93/Book_Scraper.git and click enter
-5. Type cd Book_Scraper and click enter
+4. Type cd Book_Scraper and click enter
-6. Type python -m venv env and click enter
+5. Type python -m venv env <directory> and click enter #Copy and paste the newly created directory where <directory> is shown (usually C:\Users\Username\Book_Scraper)
-7. Type env\Scripts\activate and click enter
+6. Type Scripts\activate.ps1 and click enter
+   a.
+If you run into an error related to running scripts being disabled you can bypass using the following command:
+      Set-ExecutionPolicy Unrestricted -Scope Process
+   b.
+When prompted, type Y and click enter to allow scripts to be activated
-8. Type pip install -r requirements.txt and click enter
+7. Type pip install -r requirements.txt and click enter

-Now that the application has been set up and the requirements have been installed you can view possible commands using the below prompt (type and click enter)
+Now that the application has been set up and the requirements have been installed you can run the application.

+In order to run the application follow the below commands:
-1. python main.py --help
+1. Type python Scrape_Books.py and click enter
+2. You will then be prompted to paste a URL to be scraped and you have two options:

-If you would like to scrape all categories you can use the below prompt (type and click enter):
+   a.
+If you would like to scrape all categories available, copy and paste the main https://books.toscrape.com/index.html URL
-1. python main.py

-If you would like to only scrape a specific category you can use the below prompt (below is just an example.
-You can type any category name you would like)
+   b.
+If you would only like to scrape a single category, navigate to that category and copy/paste that URL into the prompt
-(type and click enter):
-1. python main.py categories --travel
+3. The application will run once a valid URL is pasted and the user clicks enter
+4. All exported data can be found in the newly created directory in which a newly created "Exported_Data" folder will be available.
+   a.
+Data is split up into a "Category_CSVs" folder for actual product information by category and a "Cover_Pages" folder for the book images input into their own category folders.
 ###

 ###
 Future improvements to make:
-TBD
+Create simple GUI for ease of use - allow for user to open GUI, click Run, paste input for prompt, and application will export data as expected
+Update main application with cancel option if started but user wishes to cancel operation
 ###